How to interact with the data in VR

 “projection maximum”

-(DEAFULT) ray-marching with maximum voxel intensity
+Utilise ray-marching with maximum voxel intensity algorithm.

 “projection average”

-ray-marching with average along line-of-sight
+Utilise ray-marching with average along line-of-sight algorithm.

 Changing voxels scale